 What You Should Know I want everyone I work with to understand at least three things about college essays:

 They're really important!
 Colleges receive thousands of applications with similar GPA's, test scores, and activities each year.
 Essays are a student's best opportunity to distinguish themselves, and they often make the difference between "yes" and "no"—and this is even more true for students applying without SAT/ACT scores.

 Essay writing can and should be a chance for self discovery.
 After all, the questions students are answering—What's important to you?
 Who do you admire?
-What do you want to do with your life?—aren't exactly random.
+What do you want to do with your life?—are meaningful ones.
 Students should get much more out of this process than "just" great essays.

 Fees and Structure No-Cost Initial Feedback: I will read one draft of any essay and provide basic initial feedback at no cost.
 With my feedback, you can make informed decisions about how to proceed and whether to hire me for additional services.
 My fee for college advising and essay assistance is $200/hour.
 Our work is typically a mix of in-person and online communication.
 I often meet with students once at the beginning of the essay writing process, after which we mostly work via Google Drive.